yours-org/yours-wallet/docs/usb-key-security.md

 # USB key security

 Status: design v2, revised after two security reviews (cryptography; browser platform and lockout).
-Not yet implemented.
+Implemented on branch `dan/OPL-4678-usb-key-security`; see "Implementation notes" at the end for where the code deviates from the text above.

 ## Goal